 - If you must be absent during the term, tell your instructor prior to the class you will miss.
-If you cannot reach your instructor(s) in an emergency, visit the Student Academic Advising Center, Room 103, SSC, or call them at 715-346-3361.
+If you cannot reach your instructor(s) in an emergency, contact the Dean of Students Office at 715-346-2611 or DOS@uwsp.edu .

 - If you are dropped from a class due to non-attendance, you may only be reinstated to the class section using the class add process.
 Reinstatement to the same section or course is not guaranteed.
 Your instructors will explain their specific attendance policies to be followed at the beginning of each course.

 - If you take part in an off-campus trip by an authorized university group such as an athletic team, musical or dramatic organization, or a class, make appropriate arrangements in advance with the instructor of each class you will miss.
 If you are absent from classes because of emergencies, off-campus trips, illness, or the like, your instructors will give you a reasonable amount of help in making up the work you have missed.